bartoszhernas/ProtonVPN-IKEv2-ondemand-configurator/README.md

 The script is client-side Javascript, nothing is sent to the server.

-Upcoming:

-    publish the entire script on Github for review, and so you can host the script yourself

-    enable the script to work with Safari on iPhone, so you can switch servers on the go

-    change the server field to a drop down box with the current servers

-At this stage the script is highly experimental, please only proceed if you are comfortable with this sort of setup.
-I also value feedback and current bugs.
+**At this stage the script is highly experimental, please only proceed if you are comfortable with this sort of setup.
+I also value feedback and current bugs**

 This is in no way endorsed by ProtonVPN.